arkadi81/react-tutorial/learning_log.md

       - validation on change
       call validation on change of field (in the handleChange method) build another function to validate a single property

+      generally speaking, keep validation errors in a separately updated object. that way, we have a way to respond to each problem based on the values stored in that object

+      - Joi - good form validation library npm i joy-browser@13.4 usage of joi - define a schema with all of the validation logic. examples in the documentation. by default, Joi terminates validation as soon as it finds an error. ("abort early")

+        USAGE:
+        schema = {
+      username: Joi.string().required(),
+      password: Joi.string().required()

+        };

+      then, as   part of the validation
+      const result = Joi.validate(this.state.account, this.schema);

+      forms / 17
+      Approach to code review and refactoring. go over code -what can we extract as reusable? validation can be extracted, provided we come up with a convension of how our state and data will be structured for the forms we use

+      we can build a reusable form control which will include validation and presentation logic, and then have various forms extend that reusable form component, so that they inherit the reusable behaviours